 As this age group moves into business decision-making roles, they bring a new age of B2B sales with them.
 Now is the time to carry out some serious research about millennials, their preferences, and motives since, according to B2B sales statistics, they account for 60% of the prospects you will get in touch with.

 The COVID-19 pandemic affected all industries and companies.
 As a result, most businesses had to lower their budget.
+On the contrary, 19% companies reported no change in their budget, while 26% saw a 4-25% increase in their overall budget.

 These days everyone wants to be more productive, but only a few make it happen.
 To achieve high levels of productivity, you need to work smarter, not harder.
 If we were to apply that to sales, that would mean figuring out how to close more deals for the amount of time you spend actively selling.